jorail/PiedPiperS/README.md

 sensor position adjustments, environmental conditions.

 Version 237 has overcome a problem with interrupted and incomplete counting of railway sleepers by assigning the analog reading of IR sensor data to a parallel task running on the second core0 of the ESP32 microprocessor.
 Complete sets of ca. 6000 Hz IR sensor samples are achieved.

+A complete instruction for building the ESP32 train control with step-up converter and motor control IC is provided as PDF file including photo documentation, electronic parts list and circuit drawings.

+The options for power measurement and speed measurement are included as options 1 and 2.
+If you do not use these options, you can simplify the PiedPiperS.ino source code by commenting out the two corresponding lines at the start of the source code before compilation:
+	#define  PowerSampling  //motor power sampling with ESP32
+	#define  SpeedSampling //monitor speed on track by detecting railway sleeper passage with reflective infrared (IR) detector and ESP32

+Version 244 including theses options for power and speed measurements has been successfully finalised in branch 'speedo' and merged to Github PiedPiperS 'main' without source code conflicts on 2021-08-27: https://github.com/jorail/PiedPiperS

 Please feel invited to pass your comments on github or via e-mail, if you have any suggestions for further improvement or new applications for PiedPiperS.